hguzzi/ProteinContactNetworks/README.md

 Protein Contact Networks Miner is a command line tool designed for annotate allosteric domains of a protein based of his rappresentation trough a unweighted graph of amino acids significant and non covalent interactions, this graph is also called Protein Contact Network.
 PCN Miner now has a Graphic User Interface.

-Protein Contact Network is an unweighted graph: the nodes of the graphs are the amino acids and exists an edge that connect two nodes (amino acids) i and j only if the euclidean distance between this two amino acids is between 4 Angstrom (only non covalent interactions) and 8 Angstrom (only significant interactions).
+Protein Contact Network is an unweighted graph where the nodes of the graph are the amino acids of the protein and exists an edge that connect two nodes i and j only if the euclidean distance between them is between 4 Angstrom (only non covalent interactions) and 8 Angstrom (only significant interactions).
 The distance between two aminoacids i and j is approssimated by the distance between the Alpha Carbon of the amino acids.
 The user can modify the only covalent (min) and the only significant (max) threshold distance for PCN construction.

 ![image](https://user-images.githubusercontent.com/87126937/162151753-43c6157b-028a-45e2-9aeb-dafd912d4162.png)